 Dranesville Tavern Historic Overlay District lies within this sector.
 The Dranesville Tavern Historic Overlay District regulations (Appendix 1, A1-700 of the Zoning Ordinance) specify residential development with the exception of commercial development appropriate to the tavern itself.
-All improvements should be designed to be compatible with the scale and appearance of the historic site.
-All development within the historic overlay district must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
-If there appears to be a conflict between Plan text and the provisions of the Dranesville Tavern Historic Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.
+All improvements shall be designed to be compatible with the scale and appearance of the historic site.
+All development within the historic overlay district must be reviewed by the Architectural Review Board.